NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

 ## Outputs Description ##

 Various output descriptions may need notes to explain what happens when energy crosses an airwall boundary.
+For surface outputs, only relevant output variables will be instantiated for the air boundary surfaces.
+This will vary depending on the options selected for Solar and Daylighting Method and Radiant Exchange Method.
+If *GroupedZone* is selected for both of these methods, then no surface output variables will be instantiated.

+ - For Solar and Daylighting Method = InteriorWindow the relevant window output variables will be instantiated, the same as for a normal interior window.
+ - For Raidant Exchange Method = IRTSurface, the relevant opaque surface output variables will be instantiated, the same as for a normal interzone surface (i.e. no outside face surface temperature will be instantiated).

+New outputs at the grouped zone level may be necessary to allow energy balances to be shown, because it will be impossible to track solar and radiant energy which travels from one zone to another across an air boundary.

 ## Engineering Reference ##